What is a Latent HIV Reservoir?

 HIV medicines prevent HIV from multiplying by interfering with the HIV life cycle, which reduces the amount of the virus in the body (called the viral load).
 Because the HIV-infected cells in a latent reservoir are not producing new copies of the virus, HIV medicines have no effect on them.

-People with HIV must take a daily combination of HIV medicines (called an HIV treatment regimen) to keep their viral loads low and to stay healthy.
-If a person stops taking their HIV medicines, the infected cells of the latent reservoir can begin making HIV again and the person's viral load will increase.
-That is why it is important to continue taking HIV medicines every day as prescribed, even when viral load levels are low.
+People with HIV must take HIV medicines (called an HIV treatment regimen) to keep their viral loads low and to stay healthy.
+If a person stops taking their HIV medicines, the infected cells of the latent reservoir can begin making HIV again, and the person's viral load will increase.

 Are researchers studying ways to target latent HIV reservoirs?